hedgefair/ParsiqBounty/README.md

 ###### Only running the query during several weeks, and reviewing the data again, we should evaluate the usefulness of the idea for trading strategies.

-PARSIQ DATA: All the eth transactions has been recorded through Parsiq "Triggers and Transports".
+PARSIQ DATA: All the ETH transactions has been recorded through Parsiq "Triggers and Transports".
 The data has been collected in two periods (with a gap of one day) due to the limitation of the parsiq trial account.

 The analysis has been realized using Julia language and Pluto(Julia notebooks)